Former ‘DWTS’ Pro Derek Hough Posts Passionate Anti-Bullying Message To Instagram

-Former Dancing With the Stars pro-Derek Hough posted a passionate anti-bullying message and note of inclusion to Instagram as millions of children head back to school and resume their studies.
+Former Dancing with the Stars pro Derek Hough posted a passionate anti-bullying message and note of inclusion to Instagram as millions of children head back to school and resume their studies.

 Hough, who experienced bullying as a child, posted the passionate note directed at children and teens to watch out for one another.

-The message, which made the rounds on the social media site for several days prior to Hough’s posting asked for kids returning to school to reach out to those who appear alone or struggling to fit in.
-The post then asked for kindness towards one another, because you might not know the struggles someone may be facing outside of the classroom.
+The message, which made the rounds on the social media site for several days prior to Hough’s posting, asked kids returning to school to reach out to those who appear alone or struggling to fit in.
+The post then asked for kindness toward one another because you might not know the struggles someone may be facing outside of the classroom.

 Derek has always been open about his experiences with bullying in the past, stating on Instagram in 2016 that he was told he was not good enough and that he felt his dreams would not come true.

-In October 2014, the performer and Emmy-winning choreographer spoke out against bullying at the GLSEN gala, for speaking out about bullying, which is something he knows all too well.
+In October 2014, the performer and Emmy-winning choreographer spoke out against bullying at the GLSEN gala.

-The former Dancing With the Stars pro opened up about his shocking past during the star-studded event at the Beverly Wilshire Hotel in Beverly Hills.
-GLSEN is an education organization that is working to end discrimination, harassment, and bullying based on sexual orientation, gender identity, and gender expression and to prompt LGBT cultural inclusion and awareness in K-12 schools.
+The former Dancing with the Stars pro opened up about his shocking past during the star-studded event at the Beverly Wilshire Hotel in Beverly Hills.
+GLSEN is an education organization working to end discrimination, harassment, and bullying based on sexual orientation, gender identity, and gender expression.
+It also promotes LGBT cultural inclusion and awareness in K-12 schools.

 View this post on Instagram